samsquire/assembly/README.md

 There are the problems I shall talk about and this repository tries to make solutions to:

  * code generation for coroutines.
 Do we generate assembly with labels and need an assembler or do we write a linker?
- * cheap runtime scheduler
+ * cheap runtime scheduler: can we avoid invoking the scheduler for data buffer moves?
  * thread safe data streams
  * arbitrary turing complete iterators
  * calling convention between asynchronous tasks/coroutine to asynchronous task/coroutine.
 How does data go between tasks?
 Its not by the stack since the stack changes and there could be on a different thread so thread safety is needed
  * a syntax or API to define the ordering of asynchronous tasks.
 In Javascript this might be async library tools that allow chaining together promises or `.then`
  * switching stacks when changing coroutines
  * storing the stack RSP register somewhere when pausing
- * storing the instruction pointer somewhere when pausing
+ * storing the instruction pointer or marker somewhere when pausing
  * restoring the stack and instruction pointer when resuming
  * an API for imperative control of the running coroutine (yield data, pause until event, sleep)
  * handling return values from coroutines that yield and sending values back to them once resumed